top of page

 Hope-Village_Logo_2000px.png

-Affordable housing is crucial to those who have been incarcerated for their successful reintegration back into society.
-Bridges to Hope is addressing this obstacle by developing a tiny home village that will provide permanent supportive housing for a total of 20 individuals and/or small families.
-These homes will range in size between 250-500 square feet, and each will have its own sleeping area, kitchenette, and bathroom with shower.
+Bridges to Hope recognizes that affordable housing is crucial to those who have been incarcerated for successful reintegration back into society.
+We are addressing this obstacle by developing a tiny home village that will provide permanent supportive housing for a total of 18 individuals and/or small families.
+Hope Village is a place for our neighbors, friends and family members to feel a sense of dignity and hope as they begin again.
+Living in a community that is aesthetically soothing gives them a sense of pride and also a vested interest in seeing the community succeed.
+Living in a tiny house is more comfortable and healthier than trying to live in a halfway house or isolated in an apartment.
 Having their own individual home differs from communal living solutions by giving each person a feeling of worth, therefore a great buy-in to their community village.
+We want to create a community dynamic where everyone is building each other up and making themselves a better person as a result.

-This concept has the planning infrastructure in place.
-There is a team of interested stakeholders, city council members, city planning and urban development directors, architects, laborers, the department of corrections, probation, parole, attorneys, and executive directors who all will be playing a role in creating the first tiny home village in Lincoln, NE.
-The City of Lincoln and Bridges to Hope signed a purchase agreement for property that had been vacant for several years.
+This concept of a tiny home village has the planning infrastructure in place.
+There is a team of interested stakeholders, city council members, city planning and urban development directors, architects, laborers, the department of corrections, probation, parole, attorneys, and executive directors who all will be playing a role in creating the first tiny home village in Lincoln, Nebraska.
+The City of Lincoln and Bridges to Hope signed a purchase agreement for property that had been vacant for several years on North 27th and Leighton Avenue.
 This property has access to public transportation, grocery stores and necessary health and treatment programs.
-Hope Village is modeling other tiny villages throughout the United States and personalizing it to fit the Lincoln community.
+Hope Village is modeled after other tiny villages throughout the United States and personalized to fit the Lincoln community.

 Bridges to Hope will provide staff for the Tiny Home Village.
-The Peer Support Specialist will provide one on one support and planning for each resident to ensure successful reintegration back into the community after incarceration.
+A Peer Support Specialist will provide one on one support and planning for each resident to ensure successful reintegration back into the community after incarceration.
 This will include life skills training, substance use and mental health support, employment support and future plans for stability.
 The Community Relations Coordinator will coordinate all aspects of Hope Village to include applications of residents, referrals, lease agreements, statistical maintenance and reporting, supervise all staff and volunteers, and participate as a guide for Village Council meetings.
 The Fiscal Agent will be responsible for all aspects of Accounts Receivable and Accounts Payable and ensure all appropriate fees are being properly applied.
 This position will also assist in ensuring data is collected from participants.
 The Executive Director for Bridges to Hope will be instrumental in the development and oversight of the entire village.

 If you or someone you know might be interested in partnering with this exciting first for Lincoln, please email rhonda@bridgestohopene.org or call 402.420.5696 for more information.